-Synthetic-Free Parks
+Synthetic-Free Pilot Program

-The following sites have had all synthetic pesticides, herbicides and fertilizers use eliminated.
+The following sites will be part of a pilot program to eliminate synthetic pesticides, herbicides and fertilizers:

 - Carol Park

 - Chippewa

 - George Street

-- Klehm Park
+- Harms Park

 - Pawnee Park

 Only organic products will be used at each of these sites.
-These parks were selected because they are not highly trafficked, have lower visibility, and the smaller size will make it easier to manage without the use of synthetic products.
+These parks were selected because they are not highly trafficked, have lower visibility, and the smaller size will make it easier to manage the program and determine its effectiveness.